Yawning/secp256k1-voi/README.md

 Potential improvements:
 - Sit and wait for Go 1.21 to come out, it seems to do better.
-- In theory [Bernstein-Yang inversion][6] should be faster than addition chain based ones, and fiat provides a divstep implementation.
-Figure out why it is considerably (approx 2.5x) slower in practice.
 - wNAF based point multiplication is probably a gain.
 - Go and add "multiply a field element by a small integer" to fiat.